 - Similarly, physicians should alert health plans if their network status changes and they are no longer participating in the plan so that provider directories can be updated.

-Despite these policy improvements concerns about limited provider networks remain.
+Despite these policy improvements, concerns about limited provider networks remain.
 Physicians and their patients should be aware that the ACA requires that non-grandfathered plans (i.e. most plans created after March 23, 2010) cover hospital emergency care and that plans provide coverage of emergency services without prior authorization and cannot charge higher cost-sharing for out-of-network emergency services.
 Short-term limited duration plans are not required to cover emergency services and other essential health benefits.

 ACP has issued recommendations on how to improve provider networks.
 The College's work can be found here.